-The Illinois Housing Development Authority (IHDA) established a partnership with Habitat for Humanity of Illinois (HFH) in 2014 to facilitate homeownership opportunities for low- and very low-income families throughout the state.
-HFH sub-grants IHDA funding through an application to its statewide affiliates.
+In 2014, the Illinois Housing Development Authority (IHDA) established a partnership with Habitat for Humanity of Illinois (HFH) to facilitate homeownership opportunities for low- and very low-income families throughout the state.

-Funded through the Illinois Affordable Housing Trust Fund, the program provides 2nd mortgage forgivable loans to low income households for the purposes of home acquisition, construction and/or rehabilitation.
+Funded through the Illinois Affordable Housing Trust Fund, the program provides 2nd mortgage forgivable loans to low-income households for home acquisition.
 1st mortgage financing is provided through Habitat for Humanity and/or other conventional lenders.
 Households at or below 80% AMI are eligible to receive \$15,000 and households at or below 50% AMI are eligible to receive \$20,000.
 Assistance is provided as a 5-year forgivable loan.